 Defining a profile - Defining the actions

-The actions are a set of instructions to be followed once the criteria in step 2 has returned a result.
+The actions to perform are a set of instructions to be followed once the criteria in step 2 has returned a result.
 The real power of the Priority Manager starts here.
-Use the “Action to perform” tab on the Priority Manger profile to define what should happen once jobs are “found” by the search criteria.
+Use the “Actions to perform” tab on the Priority Manger profile to define what should happen once jobs are “found” by the search criteria.

 Remember that the actions specified here will be applied to every job that is returned from the search criteria specified in the Priority Definition.

-Check one or more of the action check boxes to perform the corresponding action for every job that the Priority Manager works with - that is, every job that is returned by the criteria specified in step 2.
-Read below for an explanation of what each action does.
+Check one or more of the action check boxes to perform the corresponding action for every job that the Priority Manager finds with the search criteria.

 Add these action to “to do” : The drop-down box is populated with all of the Template Actions that have been defined in HelpMaster.
 Selecting one or more template actions here will add them to the “Actions To Do” list within the job.
 This may be a useful action to perform to enforce specific workflow practices on jobs.